caprice-j/ggbash/README.md

     -   less typing by Column Index Match, Partial Prefix Match, and Predefined Precedence.

-    -   casualy save plots with Pipe Operator and Auto-generated Filenames.
+    -   casualy save plots with Pipe Operator, Auto-generated Filenames, and other features.

 2.  **Intuitive finalization (to be implemented).** Make it less stressful to finalize your plots.